Salvatore Adamo: Career

-Adamo's early influences were the poetry of Victor Hugo and Jacques Prévert, the music of French singer-songwriters like Georges Brassens, and the Italian canzonette.
+Adamo's early influences were the poetry of Victor Hugo and Jacques Prévert, the music of Jacques Brel and French singer-songwriters like Georges Brassens and Charles Aznavour, and the Italian canzonette.
 He started singing and composing his own songs from an early age.
 His debut was in a Radio Luxembourg competition, where he participated as singer and composer of the song "Si j'osais" ("If I dared"), winning the competition's final held in Paris on 14 February 1960.

 Adamo's first hit was "Sans toi, ma mie", in 1963, from his debut album 63/64.
 He followed this with a series of hits, the most famous being "Tombe la neige" ("The snow falls") in 1963, "La nuit" ("The Night") in 1964, "Mes mains sur tes hanches" ("My hands on your hips") in 1965 and "Inch'Allah".
 The self-penned "Petit bonheur" ("Little Happiness") sold over one million copies by April 1970, and was awarded a gold disc.

 Adamo has sold over 100 million copies of recordings worldwide.
 He has recorded in many languages and, besides France and Belgium, had hits in Italy, the Netherlands, Germany, Spain, Portugal, Turkey and also in Japan, where he toured repeatedly.
 He has had hits and toured also in Latin America and throughout the Middle East.

 In Chile, the audience awarded him an appreciation prize known as the "Antorcha" (Gold and Silver Torch) at the "Festival de Viña del Mar" held yearly in the "Quinta Vergara", at the seaside resort of Viña del Mar, where he once had to sing in three different, sold-out venues in the same night.
 In the 1980s, Adamo's career faltered, as the style of his music was no longer fashionable.
 Since the 1990s, however, and on the crest of a nostalgia wave, he has successfully resumed composing, issuing records and touring, starting with a full season at the Casino de Paris venue in April 1990.

+In 2003, he released the album Zanzibar, in collaboration with his friend the singer Arno, whose repertoire already included a famous cover of the song Les Filles du Bord de Mer.
+During a 2004 tour, Adamo was admitted to a Paris hospital because he had become unwell during a performance.
+Consequently, a number of performances were cancelled.
+In the following years, however, he would continue to perform worldwide in French-speaking countries such as Belgium, France, Canada, Switzerland, but also in Spain, Portugal, Greece, Romania, Russia, and Japan.
+Even later in life, Adamo proved to still have a lot of fans in Latin America.
+In 2018, during a tour, 50,000 people gathered at Santiago airport in Chile to see their idol.